CSCfi/rems/manual/owner.md

 **Application title**: Use this field if you want the applicants to provide a name for their application.
 **Option list**: Use option list if you want the applicant to choose one of the given options.
 ID-code is the identifier for the option.
 It is shown, for example in the reports, but the applicant will only see the label fields.
 For example: You can put “Y” as an ID-code for Yes-option and “N” for No-option.
 **Multi-select list**: Use a multi-select list if you want the applicant to choose one or more of the given options.
+**Table**: You choose a set of columns for the table.
+The applicant can add as many rows as they wish.
+All columns are required for each row.
+You can require the applicant to fill in at least one row, if you wish.
 **Email address**: Email address field will validate the email the applicant has provided.
 **Attachment**: Applicant can add one or multiple attachments.
 **Label**: Use labels as descriptive texts if you want to give the applicant additional information, such as instructions, regarding some field.